-Children are expected to behave in a positive and appropriate manner in shared areas such as the corridors, hall and break out spaces.
-This means working or moving around the Federation quietly and calmly so that others are not disturbed or distracted and, especially, for their own and others' safety.
+Children are expected to behave in a positive and appropriate manner in shared areas such as corridors, the hall, and breakout spaces.
+This means working or moving around the Federation quietly and calmly, so that others are not disturbed or distracted - and especially to ensure their own safety and that of others.

-Children only move from their classrooms with the permission of, or under the supervision of, an adult.
-Children using any area of the school are expected to leave it tidy and in a suitable condition for others to use.
-This should also be consistently modelled by adults.
+Children should only leave their classrooms with the permission or under the supervision of an adult.
+Any area of the school used by children must be left tidy and in a suitable condition for others.
+This expectation should be consistently modelled by all adults.